 Jasarevic said: “WHO’s risk assessment of the new coronavirus has not changed.

 “The risk of spreading the infection is very high in China, it is high at the regional level and it is moderate at the global level.

 “It is, however, expected that further international exportation of cases may appear in any country, especially in sub-saharan Africa.

 “Thus, all countries should be prepared for containment, including active surveillance, early detection, isolation and case management, contact tracing and prevention of onward spread of 2019-nCoV infection, and to share full data with WHO.”

-WHO maintained that the first confirmed cases of the disease in Europe were not unexpected.
+The apex health body maintained that the first confirmed cases of the disease in Europe were not unexpected.

 “They remind us that the global nature of travels exempts no country from infectious disease spread.

 “This also means that no country can afford postponing the establishment of all necessary measures to protect their people,” it stated.